F. Edward Hébert: Political career

-Hébert opposed school desegregation and signed the Southern Manifesto in opposition to the United States Supreme Court's 1954 Brown v.
-Board of Education decision.

-House Committee on Armed Services, 1948-1975
+House Committee on Armed Services, 1948–1975

 He joined the United States House Committee on Armed Services and was named chairman of the committee's Special Investigations subcommittee.

-Chairmanship, 1971-1975
+Chairmanship, 1971–1975

 Hébert was the chairman of the Committee on Armed Services from 1971 to 1975.
 When Chairman L. Mendel Rivers died, on December 29, 1970, lame duck committee member Philip J. Philbin took his place; Philbin's term ran out three and a half days later, and Hébert took the post.

 Hébert brought millions of dollars in military investment to his district in Louisiana.